Gugulethu-Nyoni/anyGridJs/README.md

 const dataGrid = new anyGrid(data, columns, 10, 'users');
 ```

-*You need to use this approach for every instance of anyGrid you need to implement on your page.*
+*You need to use this approach for every instance of AnyGrid you need to implement on your page.*

 ## Contribute